LamelK/solar-prediction-mlops_zoomcamp/README.md

 - Scroll down to **Project API**
 - Copy the project URL and paste it in your `.env` under the SUPERBASE_URL variable

+This setup is important without it the model api wont be able to run and log predictions.
 ---

 #### **Create Table in Supabase**